oggy8021/wallpaperoptimizer/README.rst

 ::

-  $ / Usr / local / bin / wallpaperoptimiz &
+  $ /usr/local/bin/wallpaperoptimiz &

   or

 ::

-  $ / Usr / bin / wallpaperoptimiz &
+  $ /usr/bin/wallpaperoptimiz &

 6. How to use